High Vibes Blog

 Does THCA Get You High?

-Upon careful inspection of these labels, you’ll likely notice a trend — THCA almost always has a much higher content than THC and other cannabinoids.
-You might find yourself wondering, “What is THCA and why does it have a higher content percentage than THC?
+Upon careful inspection of these labels, you’ll likely notice a trend — THCA almost always has a much higher content than other cannabinoids.
+You might find yourself wondering, “What is it and why does it have a higher content percentage than tetrahydrocannabinol?
 Is there really any difference?”

 Understanding THCA and its difference from THC begins with a basic understanding of THCA vs THC.

 THC, or more formally delta-9-tetrahydrocannabinol, is one of the hundreds of cannabinoids found in cannabis plants, such as marijuana or hemp.
-THC is an active ingredient derived from the leaves, flowers or buds, and stem of the marijuana plant.
+Tetrahydrocannabinolis an active ingredient derived from the leaves, flower or buds, and stem of the marijuana plant.
 However, it isn’t found in the raw or freshly picked parts of the plant.

 THC is also primarily known for being the defining factor behind the legality of cannabis products on a state and federal level.